jonasbgood/StreetTreesOfNYC/README.md

 ## Settings before starting the application

-### Credentials for NYC OpenData:
+### app token access for NYC OpenData:

-Before you launch this app you can insert your personal app_token for the NYC OpenData server in the pre-defined section in trees_of_nyc.py
+Before you launch this app you can insert your personal app token for the NYC OpenData server in the pre-defined section in trees_of_nyc.py

 This app will start also without any app_token.
 Nevertheless, transfer bandwidth